fourzedotEXE/lora-based_morse-transceiver/README.md

 - Use the push-button to transmit a message from the transceiver
 - Type into the serial monitor to transmit a message from the main device

-### Remaning Issues :warning:
-- Message transmission on the tranceiver is inconsistent only on start-up (software-related issue)
-  - Solution: Send an initial dummy message when starting the transceiver
-- Debounce on rotary encoder push-button is still somewhat inconsistent
-  - Solution: Debounce capacitor C3 on the schematic may perform better at 100nF instead of 10nF.
-Further testing is required.

 ### Standards and Regulations :warning:
 - United States FCC Regulations : radio operations @ 915Mhz for unliscensed users
   - https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-15/subpart-C/subject-group-ECFR2f2e5828339709e/section-15.247